DefeatOf13/RollTheDice-3DS/README.md

 # How to run

 [3DS]
-1. Place the built .3dsx file in sd/3ds
+1. Place the built .3dsx file in rootofthesdcard/3ds folder
 2. Open The Homebrew Launcher on your console
 3. Select roll-the-dice